NIGMS/ATAC-Seq-and-Single-Cell-ATAC-Seq-Analysis/README.md

 <!-- #region -->
 ## <a name="overview">Overview</a>

-Included here are several tutorials in the form of Jupyter Notebook's.
+Included here are several tutorials in the form of Jupyter Notebooks.

 The purpose of these tutorials is to help users familiarize themselves with the analysis steps for processing ATAC-seq data including considerations for single-end, paired-end, or single-cell data.